How I doubled conversion and take rate on microloans

 Post-analysis and takeaways

-We went through several dozen hypotheses in Q3-Q4 2025 — only the ones that genuinely moved the metrics made it into this case.
+I went through several dozen hypotheses in Q3-Q4 2025 — only the ones that genuinely moved the metrics made it into this case.
 My main takeaway: targeted UX fixes give a steady but small gain.
-The real jumps happened when we stopped speaking the bank's language and started speaking the user's.
+The real jumps happened when I stopped speaking the bank's language and started speaking the user's.
 Not everything landed, and that's fine.
 Some hypotheses showed no statistically significant effect, some showed demand without moving the metric.
 But every test, even a failed one, pointed to where to dig next.

 What I'd still like to do